 Joey Akan, founder of Afrobeats Intelligence, highlights the pressure of the music industry, where success is often measured by public “numbers” like streaming, concert tickets, and album sales.
 This pressure to achieve high numbers can lead to feelings of inadequacy and depression for artists who don’t meet these metrics.

-Damilola Adeniyi, also known as DJ Damifresh said the decision to sacrifice the autistic vision for commercial success is awful made by the artist themselves when they’ve got to a certain stage of their career and they feel the need to change the strategy or experiment other sounds to make more revenue or by the label heads and investors who try to nudge the artist to a different direction for a better result in term of numbers.
+Damilola Adeniyi, also known as DJ Damifresh said the decision to sacrifice the artistic vision for commercial success is either made by the artist themselves when they’ve got to a certain stage of their career and they feel the need to change the strategy or experiment other sounds to make more revenue or by the label heads and investors who try to nudge the artist to a different direction for a better result in term of numbers.

 The effects of fame